KellyRyanGlobal/logger-app/README.md

            1. **Terminal**:`docker exec -it jenkins-docker  cat /var/jenkins_home/secrets/initialAdminPassword`
        2. **Webpage**: Enter the `initialadminPassword` into the browser
     9.  **Browser**: Install Suggested plugins

+### Jenkins Plugins
+Install plugins within the jenkins dashboard after installation.
+These help with managment of testing results
+- Install the recommended plugins
+- Docker
+- Ansi color

 ## Build logger in localhost